 During the early 1600’s, many Dutch immigrants began to settle in Great Kills.
-By the 1660’s, a Treaty was signed, stating that the English would now possess New Amsterdam, which is now known as New York City.
 The Great Kills area was separated in two; Clarendon along the shoreline, with Newton above it.
 Later, the two were united and named “Giffords”, after Daniel Gifford, a local commissioner.
 By the late 19th century Great Kills Harbor the area was incorporated and given its current name, the name Great Kills was the result of the Anglicization of the words “Groote Kell” which, from Dutch, may translate to “many creeks”.

 For centuries, Great Kills has been known greatly for its resources.
 It all started with the Native Americans, who resided in the area for quite some time before the Europeans usurped them.
 They would use the plants and animals for food, shelter, medicine, and other needs.
 Being so close to the water, it was easy to harvest oysters, which were abundant during the 19th century.
 During the middle of this century, many of Great Kills’ residents began to fish in the waters by Great Kills Park.
 In 1860, John J. Crooke purchased the peninsula which was in turn named “Crookes Point”.
 In 1929, it was again purchased by the City of New York, who also purchased the surrounding area.
 Their plan was to develop the area into a park, but due to the Great Depression, the construction had to wait, and the park was not opened until 1949.
 Great Kills Park became a national park in 1973 and has since then developed into 580 acres.